SamuelJacob9431/Classroom-Allocator-I/README.md

 # Classroom-Allocator-I
-An interactive dashboard for teachers for quick allocation of Students to classrooms available &amp; downloading it in an Excel Sheet
+An interactive dashboard for teachers for quick allocation of Students to classrooms available &amp; downloading it in an Excel Sheets.
+Needs Finetuning